readthedocs/test-builds/docs/hoverxref.rst

 sphinx-hoverxref
 ================

-Link to a page you can hover: :ref:`index`.
+Link to a page you can hover: :doc:`index`.